 The internal aspect is the practice of Sri Vidya that devoted practitioners had taken up even before the stone for the external structure was laid down.
-Maharaj Ji’s spiritual journey keeps on widening its horizons, as more and more traditions go on finding a synthesis in his inner research.
-He started out with the process of Atma-Chintan (Self Inquiry) as a child, and today, owing to the grand goal succinctly called Mission Immortality, subtle process of various kinds of kriya yoga, and now even Sri Vidya, have taken root with him.
-The major thing is that all this synthesis has been inspired by his own inner experiences that he has obtained within the human body, which he terms as a remarkable device for unveiling the secrets of creation.
-In the present issue of Kund Agni Shikha, the quarterly magazine published by the Ashram, Maharaj Ji has dealt quite openly with the science of Sri Vidya mantra.
-He has gone quite far, and yet not too far in describing the nuances of this science, sufficient to enthuse dedicated practitioners about this science but without diluting the meaning which can only be grasped through dedicated practice.
+Maharaj Ji’s spiritual journey keeps on widening its horizons, as more and more traditions go on finding a synthesis in His inner research.
+He started with the process of Atma-Chintan (Self Inquiry) as a child, and today, owing to the grand goal succinctly called Mission Immortality, subtle process of various kinds of kriya yoga, and now even Sri Vidya, have taken root with Him.
+The major thing is that all this synthesis has been inspired by His own inner experiences that He has obtained within the human body, which He terms as a remarkable device for unveiling the secrets of creation.
+In the present issue of Kund Agni Shikha, the quarterly magazine published by the Ashram, Maharaj Ji has dealt quite openly with the science of the Sri Vidya mantra.
+He has gone quite far, and yet not too far in describing the nuances of this science; sufficient to enthuse dedicated practitioners about this science but without diluting the meaning which can only be grasped through dedicated practice.